dylan-bourque/govers/README.md

 This repo contains a single Zsh shell script that registers a `govers` shell command.
 This command provides several operations for managing your Go installation (or installations, plural).

+h/t to Robbie Coleman, who was instrumental in putting this together.

 ```bash
 > govers help
   usage: govers use|list|remove|installed [-v] {goversion}